mishkink/Statistical-analysis-on-Yelp-Business-data/README.md

 Note : Running KNIT will taker time upto 10-15 minutes.

        Codes are present in RMD style format.
-       We have used our Google cloud key which will be deleted by the end of this month(as it is chargeable), so if the issue persists in future , it is advised to use google map key and pass it in the code.
+       We have used our Google cloud key which will be deleted by the end of this month(as it is chargeable).
+In order to used the feature after October 2019, it is advised to use google map key and pass it in the code.

 # Link to download R studio:
       https://rstudio.com/products/rstudio/download/